 The two-part original documentary on the larger-than-life actor’s life on-screen and off.
 Features interviews with Robert Duvall, James Caan, Jane Fonda, Al Pacino and Martin Scorsese.
 Black and white.
 162 mins.
 Letterbox Format

-5:00 PM On The Waterfront (1954)
+5:00 PM On the Waterfront (1954)

 7:00 PM Mutiny on the Bounty (1962)

 Lavish remake of the classic tale of the villainous Captain Bligh who drives his crew to revolt during a South Seas expedition.
 Cast: Marlon Brando, Trevor Howard, Richard Harris.
-Dir.:Lewis Milestone.
+Director:Lewis Milestone.
 Color.
 185 mins.
 Letterbox Format

 10:15 PM Apocalypse Now (1979)

 1:00 AM The Formula (1980)